grishmasingh/webscraper-imdb-animelist/README.md

 Hello Everyone or shall I say Hello World to my fellow programmers  :technologist:

-This is a Webscraping project that covers the Top-Rated Anime Series (IMDb) which may be of use to those who enjoy watching them or are finding somewhere to start!
+This is a Webscraping project using BeautifulSoup (Python Package) that covers the Top-Rated Anime Series (IMDb) which may be of use to those who enjoy watching them or are finding somewhere to start!

-This Repository includes an excel spreadsheet(.xlsx) that contains the anime list which the data was parsed from the webscraper.py that includes the code of grabbing the:
+This Repository includes an excel spreadsheet **(.xlsx)** that contains the anime list which the data was parsed from the **webscraper.py** that includes the code of grabbing the:

  :trophy: Rankings